 What Farmhouse Style Actually Means in a Bedroom

 Farmhouse style draws from working agricultural buildings — the honest, functional aesthetic of spaces built to last.
-In a bedroom, that translates to natural materials with visible character (grain, knots, patina), a warm neutral palette, and a mix of textures that feels genuinely comfortable rather than decorative.
+In a bedroom that translates to natural materials with visible character (grain, knots, patina), a warm neutral palette, and textures that feel genuinely comfortable rather than decorative.

 It overlaps meaningfully with cottagecore interior design in its warmth and natural materials, but where cottagecore leans into florals and whimsy, farmhouse stays more structural and restrained.
 The full farmhouse approach is covered in our farmhouse decor ideas guide.